dougc333/git_demos/README.md

 git remote add origin https://github.com/OWNER/REPOSITORY.git git push --set-upstream origin trunk

-## Merging
+## Merging and Fixing Trees

 10-100x wasted time compared to config vars.
+Wasted some multiple of thousands of hours.
+Most call this branch and merge, this repo focuses on merge and fix.
+Fix = modify tree shape.

-Branch, merge back into main/master/dev/trunk.
-The merge commit messages pollute the history.
+- The merge commit messages pollute the history.
 What to do?
+- Fixing a messed up merge.
+- Fixing trees in a shape which is not the desired shape.

 How to present a single commit to a group project.
 How to fix merges and messed up branches, ie moving files between branches.